 The word “yes” is a marvel, isn’t it?
 When you spoke that word, you opened an entire world to your family and your child.
 You refused to be a man who turned away.
 You dug in deep, disregarded all of those doubts, and you pushed forward.

 Your child may not be born to you, but in so many ways, the two (or 3 or 4) of you have grown from a place that not all parents can claim; your hearts.
-What was born within in you is that unending desire to help your child, to understand the way his or her world works, to provide stability and love, and to offer your child the best chance for a life of love, success with relationships, and the complete recognition that his or her life is one of great worth.
+What was born within you is that unending desire to help your child, to understand the way his or her world works, and to provide stability and love.
+You offer your child the best chance for a life of love, success with relationships, and the complete recognition that his or her life is one of great worth.

 Hey, you…a father formed through adoption,

-In a world of fatherless children and fathers who refuse to stand up, you took a stand and you stood tall.
-I can’t think of anything more manly or wonderful than this.
+In a world of fatherless children and fathers who refuse to stand up, you took a stand and stood tall.
+I can’t think of anything more masculine or wonderful than this.
 I hope this letter to adoptive fathers serves as a reminder.